nuxt-modules/leaflet/docs/guide/leaflet-draw.md

 This shows how to use the Leaflet Draw plugin, by importing the script asynchronously from a CDN.

 ::: warning
-This is still very buggy and may not work as expected.
+This is still not proved as stable and may not work as expected.
 :::

 ## Demo